ugoetudo/sequence-labeler/README.md

 `git push -u origin my-branch-name`

-If you make changes to files
+If you make changes to files, organize your changes into logical commits

+`git commit -m "brief description of changes"`

+If you create new files, you want to add them to the branch before committing

+`git add my_new_file.js`

 # Getting Started with Create React App